mblhaunted/books/README.md

 ### Accessing the API

 `apistar` provides a nice interface for viewing our API schema.
-Once your api comes up, simply navigate to `http://localhost:8080/docs` to view all available API functionality, experiment with the API calls themselves, etc.
+Once your api comes up, simply navigate to `http://localhost:8080/docs/` to view all available API functionality, experiment with the API calls themselves, etc.

+If you're already running the API, access the doc schema [here](http://localhost:8080/docs/).

 NOTE: This will create a sqlite database called `db.sqlite3`in your `[project_root]/api/` directory.